 Exhibit Columbus with Formafantasma

-Dzek is participating in the inaugural Exhibit Columbus exhibition with Formafantasma.
+Dzek is pleased to be participating in the inaugural Exhibit Columbus exhibition series with Formafantasma.

 Exhibit Columbus is an annual exploration of architecture, art, design, and community that alternates programming between symposium and exhibition years.
 With the inaugural symposium having taken place in autumn 2016 and its first exhibition coming this autumn, Exhibit Columbus seeks to celebrate Columbus’ design heritage, while making it relevant to new audiences.